Using Momento with Cloudflare Workers

 And the one thing that Memento is not is that it's not an edge cache.

-So I and Chris and everybody at Memento are super excited about deeper integration with edge-based functionalities because a lot of our customers, when they think about caching, they think about the edge and they want to get access to a fast origin that's in region from their edge workers and marry them with their edge workers.
+So I and Chris and everybody at Memento was super excited about deeper integration with edge-based functionalities because a lot of our customers, when they think about caching, they think about the edge and they want to get access to a fast origin that's in region from their edge workers and marry them with their edge workers.

 So it's been awesome to see this partnership between Cloudflare and Memento.